 What Did We Engage On?

-The City of Saskatoon is exploring options to support low-income residents with the addition of curbside garbage and organics collections to the waste utility.
+The City of Saskatoon explored options to support low-income residents with the addition of curbside garbage and organics collections to the waste utility.
 From May to June 2022 the City engaged community organizations working with low-income residents on the design of the affordability program, who should qualify, and how we can make the program accessible to those who need it.
 Considerations, such as eligibility, rebate amounts, and duration, were explored in the development of the recommended options.

-What We Are Proposing?
+What Did We Propose?

 Based on what we heard, in addition to municipal best practices and internal considerations, City Administration has developed the recommended options.
 The Considerations and Options for Supporting Low-Income Households report was presented to the Standing Policy Committee on Environment, Utilities and Corporate Services on Monday, November 7th, 2022 and was presented to City Council on November 21st, 2022.
 Recommend options that were presented include: